-Ryan L. Woody is a partner and concentrates his practice on complex civil litigation of both defense and subrogation.
+Ryan L. Woody is a partner and concentrates his practice on complex defense and subrogation litigation.
 He is nationally recognized for subrogation, reimbursement, lien resolution issues, and healthcare defense, especially ERISA and Medicare Advantage.
 Ryan represents clients in numerous federal courts and arbitrations around the country.
 He is a frequent speaker and has contributed to numerous articles and national treatises on insurance coverage, workers’ compensation subrogation, and ERISA and federal health insurance, including FEHBA and Medicare Advantage.
 In 2008, he was named a Rising Star by SuperLawyers Magazine, an award given only to the top 2.5% of young lawyers in the State, and in 2012, he was named a Leading Lawyer by Milwaukee Magazine.

 Ryan also has a special interest in environmental and natural resources law.
 He is a member of the Natural Resources Division of the American Bar Association.
 He serves as legal counsel to the Ruffed Grouse Society, a national wildlife conservation association as well as the Wisconsin County Forests Association.